Bayesian uncertainty-aware deep learning with noisy labels: Tackling annotation ambiguity in EEG seizure detection: Materials and methods

-The CHB-MIT dataset provides EEG recordings from 23 pediatric subjects (5 male, 17 female) aged 1.5 to 22 years.
+The CHB-MIT public dataset provides EEG recordings from 23 pediatric subjects (5 male, 17 female) aged 1.5 to 22 years~\cite{guttag2010chb,shoeb2009application,goldberger2000physiobank}.
+The fully anonymized was first accessed on 13 February 2024.
 We use 18 channels from the bipolar-referenced 10-20 montage and resample the data from 256 Hz to 200 Hz.
-Each 60-minute segment contains at least one seizure, and the dataset includes various seizure types.
+Each 60-minute segment contains at least one seizure.
 Patients have between 3 and 27 seizures, averaging 7.9$\pm$6.0 minutes in duration, with some exhibiting multiple seizures within a single recording.
-We apply similar preprocessing steps as for the TUH dataset, which include filtering, artifact removal, signal normalization, and segment the data into 1-second non-overlapping time windows.
-This standardized approach ensures comparability across datasets and enhances the robustness of our seizure detection models.
+We apply similar preprocessing steps as for the TUH dataset, which include filtering, artifact removal, normalization, and segmenting into 1-second non-overlapping time windows, thus ensuring uniformity across datasets.